ArdWang/NEWCONCEPTENGLISH2/README.md

 #### Lesson37 The Olympic Games

 The Olympic Games will be held in our country in four years' time so the government will be putting up new buildings.
 The buildings have been designed by Kurt Gunter and workers will have completed the new stadium by the end of next year.
 The Games will be held in this country for the first time and we are looking forward to them.

+#### Lesson38 Everything except the weather

+The writer's friend, Harrison had lived in the Mediterranean spent many years but he wanted to in England so he bought a house in England.
+The summer that year it was very bad and he complianed about the weather.
+Harrison not only sold the house but also left the country in the end.